 Digital Citizenship Agreement

-This Digital Citizenship Agreement is between Duke TIP, the students participating in Duke TIP’s eInvestigators Program, and the parents or guardians of those students.
+This Digital Citizenship Agreement is between Duke TIP, the students participating in Duke TIP’s eStudies Program, and the parents or guardians of those students.
 Our program utilizes a variety of online resources, including Google Apps for Education, Web 2.0 tools, and other tools and programs that require students to post, share, and publish work online in both protected and open environments.
 This agreement serves as a resource to help students maintain safety and privacy while interacting in online environments such as these.
-It is important that both the eInvestigators student and the parent or guardian carefully read and understand this agreement:
+It is important that both the eStudies student and the parent or guardian carefully read and understand this agreement.

 I will protect my identity in all online environments.
 This includes not sharing your email address, home address, phone number, full name, birthdate, location, school name, or any other information that might pose a privacy or security risk.

 I will protect the security of my fellow classmates, TIP instructor, and Duke TIP information by not sharing information in our Duke TIP online community with others.
 It is important that Duke TIP online communities are a safe and welcoming space to share ideas and work.
 Therefore, it is very important that you don’t share the course content, participant information, or participant work with anyone other than your parents.